vapha15/ASP_ExamProject2017/README.md

 Synopsis

-The Prize Application has 3 pages, the home-page where there is som 3d effect, the formula-page where one can fill in some personal data and a serialnumber, the submission-page where all valid sumbission is displayed, this page can display fx 5,10 or 20 submission info.
+The Prize Application has 3 pages, the home-page where there is some 3d effect, the formula-page where one can fill in some personal data and a serialnumber, the submission-page where all valid sumbission is displayed, this page can display fx 5,10 or 20 submission info.

 Code Example